-- 1. This is an administrative Application brought by ASIC with respect to Mr Stephen Malcolm Cogan, Registered Company Auditor #4389 (Respondent) seeking: - (i) An order under s 1292 of The Act cancelling registration of the Respondent as a Company Auditor. - (ii) An order that the Respondent pay the Applicant's costs. - 2.
+- 1. This is an administrative Application brought by ASIC with respect to John Paul Bradshaw, Registered Company Auditor #9758 (Respondent) seeking: - (i) An order under s1292 of The Act cancelling registration of the Respondent as a Company Auditor. - (ii) An order that the Respondent pay the Applicant's costs. - 2.
 The Respondent was served with ASIC's application by confirmed registered post delivery to his residential address, identified by an electoral roll search. - 3.
-When contacted by telephone at the first pre-hearing conference in this matter in December 2020, a person answered the call and informed the Panel that the Respondent was unavailable to come to the telephone. - 4.
-A Panel was convened in accordance with s210A of the Australian Securities and Investments Commission Act (2001) (Cth) (ASIC Act) to determine this Application.
-There was no appearance by the Respondent in these proceedings. - 5.
-The Panel is satisfied that ASIC took reasonable steps to bring the existence of these proceedings to the notice of the Respondent. - 6.
-The Panel is also satisfied that reasonable time was provided to ensure the Respondent Mr Cogan has had a sufficient opportunity to prepare and lodge any submissions or adduce evidence in response to ASIC's Application, should he have wished to. - 7.
-The Applicant's contention is that the Respondent, within the meaning of ss 1292(1)(a)(i) of The Act, contravened s 1287A of The Act on five occasions, in that he failed to lodge with ASIC by the stipulated time annually, a statement in the prescribed form, being a Form 912 pertaining to the preceding 12-month period (Annual Statement) as required under s 1287A of the Act (The Contention). - 8.
+A Panel was convened in accordance with s 210A of the Australian Securities and Investments Commission Act (2001) (Cth) (ASIC Act) to determine this Application.
+There was no appearance by the Respondent in these proceedings. - 4.
+The Panel is satisfied that ASIC took reasonable steps to bring the existence of these proceedings to the notice of the Respondent. - 5.
+The Panel is also satisfied that reasonable time was provided to ensure the Respondent Mr Bradshaw had a sufficient opportunity to prepare and lodge any submissions or adduce evidence in response to ASIC's Application, should he have wished to. - 6.
+The Applicant's contention is that the Respondent, within the meaning of ss 1292(1)(a)(i) of The Act, contravened s1287A of The Act on seven occasions, in that he failed to lodge with ASIC by the stipulated time annually, a statement in the prescribed form, being a Form 912 pertaining to the preceding 12-month period (Annual Statement) as required under s 1287A of the Act (The Contention). - 7.
 The Respondent has taken no steps to appear in the proceedings despite correspondence to him from CADB outlining that process.
-With consent of the Applicant, the Panel therefore proceeded to consider the Application and make its determination on the basis of the papers filed, that included ASIC's Application, submissions and relevant documentary evidence, on 3 February 2021.

-9. A copy of the Panel's Determination dated 15 February 2021 (Determination), which included details of the Panel's proposed orders, was sent to the Respondent's Address.
+With consent of the Applicant, the Panel therefore proceeded to consider the Application and make its determination on the basis of the papers filed, that included ASIC's Application, submissions and relevant documentary evidence, on 3 February 2021. - 8.
+A copy of the Panel's Determination dated 17 February 2021 (Determination), which included details of the Panel's proposed orders, was sent to the Respondent's Address.
 Further time was allowed, as notified in the Determination, for any submissions or evidence for the Panel's consideration and the option of appearing before the Panel for a final hearing was provided to the parties.
-As there was no response by Mr Cogan within the time specified, the Panel re-convened to make final orders on the papers filed by ASIC on 19 March 2021.
+As there was no response by Mr Bradshaw within the time specified, the Panel re-convened to make final orders on the papers filed by ASIC on 19 March 2021.